stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (yzhu12-stat6250): If the out=option is set to anything other than the null data set _null_, then a deduplicated could also be formed- so what other function will cause the same problem?
 - Question (kveng−stat6250): What does w.r.t mean?
 -*Question* (lwang30-stat6250) : How do we tell from the log window if the dataset we are using has duplicates or not ?
+- Question (rluo-stat6250): Is there any situation that two rows contain the same data and both of them are useful data but not duplicated data?

 [recipe_for_sorting_data (from Week 3 Overview)]